david-j-cox/mpr-aos/README.md

 2. Install required dependencies (if any)
 3. Open and run the Jupyter notebooks

+## Branch Management

+This repository uses two main branches:
+- `main`: Production-ready code and stable releases
+- `dev`: Development branch for ongoing work

+### Workflow
+1. Create feature branches from `dev` for new features or changes
+2. Merge feature branches back into `dev` when complete
+3. Merge `dev` into `main` for releases

 ## License

 [Add your license information here]